STAT545-UBC/STAT545-UBC-original-website/shiny03_activity.md

 shinyApp(ui = ui, server = server)
 ```

-## Use global.Rto define bjects available to both ui.R and server.R
+## Use global.R to define bjects available to both ui.R and server.R

 If there are objects that you want to have available to both `ui.R` and `server.R`, you can place them in `global.R`.
 You can learn more about `global.R` and other scoping rules [here](http://shiny.rstudio.com/articles/scoping.html).